Resonance interaction energy between two entangled atoms in a photonic bandgap environment: The resonance interaction in a photonic bandgap environment

-Fig. \ref{Fig:1} shows the physical situation we are considering, with the atomic frequency $\omega_a$ just above the lower edge $\omega_\ell$ of the gap at $k_0$ (as an example, for a one-dimensional photonic crystal $k_0 = \pi /L$, $L$ being the periodicity of the crystal \cite{Angelakis-Knight04}), and well below its upper edge $\omega_u$.
+Fig. \ref{Fig:1} shows the physical situation we are considering, where the atomic frequency $\omega_a$ is just above the lower edge $\omega_\ell$ of the gap at $k_0$, and well below its upper edge $\omega_u$.
 The relative density of states can be obtained from the dispersion relation.
-Near the lower edge of the gap, the quadratic dispersion relation is

-where $A$ is a positive constant that depends on the physical parameters of the environment (effective mass approximation).
-In the same approximation, the dispersion relation in the region above the upper edge of the gap is
+We wish to stress that the results we will obtain are not limited to the photonic crystal case, but valid for any bandgap environment with a dispersion relation linear at low frequencies and quadratic near the edge of the gap.